mishalmittal3092/Data-Analysis-GFG-course/Introduction-to-MYSQL/README.md

-This folder contains all MySQL queries, practice codes, and datasets used during learning journey as part of the GFG (GeeksforGeeks) Course.
+This folder contains all MySQL queries, practice codes, and datasets used in learning journey as part of the GFG (GeeksforGeeks) live Course.
 <br/>

 The Folder Contains: